I showed how to do this in my room with a lower ceiling, but we used the high ceiling for the class’s shooting.

 I usually bounce my flash with white ceilings, but for this one, I just raised the flash about 15 feet and shot pointed down.
 It creates shadows that we will fix later.

-I put the flash here to get rid of those shadows from the light in the earlier shot.
+I put the flash here to eliminate those shadows from the light in the earlier shot.

-Shoot another shot blowing out around the window.
-Shoot so outside is well exposed and inside around the window is overexposed.
+Shoot another shot, blowing out around the window.
+Shoot so the outside is well exposed and the inside around the window is overexposed.

 Shot one without the flash as a safe shot if needed due to reflections on the window.